3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ![MarkdownToc_batch](https://user-images.githubusercontent.com/86870826/156605359-ce769aa2-e297-474a-83a2-6ad8e9fb1b74.png)

 The Markdown TOC feature is disable by Joplin default.
 To use the Markdown TOC, you should enable the the extension manually.
-For more information, please click: [Change Your Joplin Settings Before Using OhmineDT](#change-your-joplin-settings-before-using-ohminedt)

 Related Switchers: